madetech/blog/posts/comparing_oop_and_component_based_design.md

 Splitting out our code into objects that represent real world "things" allow us to discuss our code more easily.
-I can't imagine what it was like describing a peace of procedural code.
+I can't imagine what it was like describing a piece of procedural code.

 > "Oh I think the if statement on line 45 for adding an item to the address book
 > table is not quite working as expected"